Tag: Unsure on details (26 total)

 The house at this site presents an intersection of medieval and ancient Rome.
 The colonnaded portico, clearly distinct from the otherwise modern appearance of the house's exterior, is an excellent example showing the practice of using ancient marble…

-Perched about halfway up the Caelian Hill is San Tomasso in Formis, built into the side of the Aqua Claudia.
-The history of the complex largely begins with John of Matha, a Provencal priest.
-Shortly after his ordination, he was inspired to found a…
+Perched about halfway up the Caelian Hill is San Tommaso in Formis, built into the side of the Aqua Claudia.
+The history of the complex begins with John of Matha, a Provencal priest.
+Shortly after his ordination, he was inspired to found a religious…

-An ancient port along the Tiber.
-In the medieval period, the hill was part of the disabitato within the walls of the city and was used partially as land for cultivation and partially for the celebration of games and ceremonies.
-In particular, the…
+Monte Testaccio is an ancient port along the Tiber.
+In the medieval period, the hill was part of the disabitato within the walls of the city.
+It was used partially as land for cultivation and partially for the celebration of games and ceremonies.
+In…

-During the middle ages, it was popularly believed by both Jews and Christians that relics from Solomon’s Temple in Jerusalem were housed in the Archbasilica of Saint John Lateran.
+During the Middle Ages, both Jews and Christians held the popular belief that relics from Solomon’s Temple in Jerusalem were housed in the Basilica of San Giovanni in Laterano.
 Benjamin of Tudela, a twelfth century Jewish visitor to Rome, reports…

 While the center of Rome can be hectic and claustrophobic, it only takes a short bus ride (30 minutes, to be exact) to reach the Caffarella Valley, a beautifully preserved park that maintains some characteristics of the historically romanticized…